No-boundary prescriptions in Lorentzian quantum cosmology: General setup

 implying that we can set the field value $q$ to any desired value at the end points, without fixing the momentum.
 The required boundary term is the well-known Gibbons-Hawking-York (GHY) term \cite{York:1972sj, Gibbons:1976ue} written out for our metric, $\int d^3x \sqrt{h}K=-\frac{3}{2N}q\dot{q}\mid_{bdy}$ where $h$ denotes the determinant of the induced metric on the boundary and $K$ is the trace of the extrinsic curvature. \item \emph{Robin} boundary conditions, $S_B = f(q).$ In this case the variation of the boundary action w.r.t. $q$ yields a condition on a combination of both the field value and the momentum, since the variation gives

 so that the combination $\frac{1}{N}\dot{q} + \frac{2}{3} g(q)$ can be set to any desired value at the end points.
-Note that a Robin boundary condition is in no way exotic: when we specify the Hubble rate on a given hypersurface, we are in effect imposing a Robin condition: say we specify $H = \frac{a_{,t_{p}}}{a} \equiv {\cal H},$ then we can rewrite this condition in Robin form as $a_{,t_{p}} - {\cal H} a = 0,$ where $t_{p}$ denotes the physical time. \item \emph{Special} boundary conditions arise when the prefactor of the variation is set to zero.
+Note that a Robin boundary condition is in no way exotic: when we specify the Hubble rate on a given hypersurface, we are in effect imposing a Robin condition: say we specify $H = \frac{a_{,t_{p}}}{a} \equiv {\cal H},$ then we can rewrite this condition in Robin form as $a_{,t_{p}} - {\cal H} a = 0,$ where $t_{p}$ denotes the physical time.
+In full gravity, a standard choice for a Robin condition would be $ \delta \left(\pi^{ij} + \xi \sqrt{|h|} h^{ij} \right)=0$, where $ h_{ij} $ is the metric of the boundary and $ \pi^{ij} $ its conjugate momentum~\cite{Krishnan:2017bte}. \item \emph{Special} boundary conditions arise when the prefactor of the variation is set to zero.
 For instance, we may obtain a Special Neumann condition if in \eqref{Dirichlet}, instead of setting $\delta q=0,$ we set $\dot{q}=0$ at the boundary.
 The variational problem is then also well-defined, but note that this only works for the special case where the momentum is set to zero.
 If one wants to set the momentum to a non-zero value, one must use the Neumann condition \eqref{Neumann} instead, and this requires a different boundary term.
 In a similar vein, one may set $q=0$ on the boundary thereby converting \eqref{Neumann} into a Special Dirichlet condition.
-We will encounter slightly more general examples of such Special boundary conditions in section \ref{sec:canonical}, where we will implement a Special Robin condition. \end{itemize} In the context of general relativity, an important question regarding all such boundary terms is whether or not they can be given a covariant expression \cite{York:1972sj, Gibbons:1976ue, Krishnan:2017bte}.
-We will discuss this further in the coming section.
+We will encounter slightly more general examples of such Special boundary conditions in section \ref{sec:canonical}, where we will implement a Special Robin condition. \end{itemize} Dirichlet and Neumann are widely known and adequate conditions under most circumstances.
+While less common, mixed (Robin) conditions have already proven useful for some gravitational problems, e.g. the formal definition of perturbation theory in Euclidean gravity~\cite{Witten:2018lgb}.
+In the context of general relativity, an important question regarding all such boundary terms is whether or not they can be given a covariant expression \cite{York:1972sj, Gibbons:1976ue, Krishnan:2017bte}.
+We will discuss this further in the coming sections.